Home no longer sweet for Ukraine's Yanukovich

 When he lost power, he lost his value.

-”It’s pure business thinking,“ said Sergiy Shtukarin, head of a Donetsk-based civil rights organisation, the Center for Political Studies. ”The oligarchs and the party followed his lead because that gave them most benefits.
+”It’s pure business thinking,“ said Sergiy Shtukarin, head of a Donetsk-based civil rights organization, the Center for Political Studies. ”The oligarchs and the party followed his lead because that gave them most benefits.

 “If the new authorities in Kiev let them be, the oligarchs will go on doing their business.
 That is what they want - to prevent any protests, any ferment, keep people at home, keep the status quo.”